 Does Dr Baer do Telehealth?

-Dr Baer is able to do a Telehealth appointment with patients that meet the geographical location requirements of Medicare.
+Dr Baer is able to do a Telehealth appointment if clinically appropriate.
 Having spent many years working in regional and remote parts of Queensland, Dr Baer recognises that Telehealth is a great way to improve access to healthcare for people in these locations.
 There are, of course, limitations to Telehealth and where possible, it is important to foster good working relationships with local health care providers.
 Please contact reception on 1300 903 600 to discuss further.

 Website and Online Resources For Health Professionals

 CKD management in General Practice 3rd edition 2015

 KHA-CARI (Kidney Health Australia – Caring for Australasians with Renal Impairment) Guidelines for CKD, Transplant and Dialysis.

 Guidelines for the management of the Absolute Cardiovascular Disease Risk 2012